Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/062_Unique_Paths.md

 # Solution

-__In general, dynamic programming show a "matrix/grid pattern".(Check "Summary" section for more informaiont)__
+__In general, dynamic programming show a "matrix/grid pattern".(Check "Summary" section for more information)__

 And this problem show you a matrix/grid picture.
 You just can't get a better hint!